palewire/first-visual-story/readthedocs/_build/html/_sources/index.rst.txt

     $ git remote add origin https://github.com/<yourusername>/first-graphics-app.git

 Create your first file, a blank ``README`` with a `Markdown <https://en.wikipedia.org/wiki/Markdown>`_ file extension since that's `the preferred format of GitHub <https://help.github.com/articles/github-flavored-markdown>`_.
+The filename will be ``README.md``.

 .. code-block:: bash

     # Macs or Linux:
     $ touch README.md

-    # In Windows fire it up in your text editor right away:
+    # On Windows, fire it up in your text editor right away:
     $ start notepad++ README.md

 Open up the README in your text editor and type something in it.
 Maybe something like: